Contact A Denton County Child Custody Attorney Today

 Be that as it may, these terms refer only to a custodian’s authority to participate in decisions affecting the child’s health, education, religious upbringing, and general welfare.
-An order calling for a JMC or SMC does not comment on where the child will reside, commonly called physical custody.
-Courts decide physical custody and visitation (sometimes called “parenting time”) in a separate “possession order” (i.e., PO).
-Your PO lays out the schedule for “possession,” referring to when a parent provides a residence for the child, and “access,” which covers the parenting time schedule for a noncustodial parent.
+An order calling for a JMC or SMC does not comment on where the children will reside, commonly called physical custody.
+Courts decide physical guardianship and visitation (sometimes called “parenting time”) in a separate “possession order” (i.e., PO).
+Your PO lays out the schedule for “possession,” referring to when a parent provides a residence for the children, and “access,” which covers the parenting schedule for a noncustodial parent.

-Courts tend to favor JMCs when both parents are responsible and engaged for their child(ren)’s welfare.
+Denton County courts favor JMCs when parents are responsible and engaged in their children’s welfare.
 Courts can fashion POs to meet the specific needs of the parents and children or approve specially tailored POs the parents can agree upon.

 Custody Factors Texas Family Court Considers

-When navigating child custody issues, the guiding principle for a family law court in Texas is the best interest of the child.
+When navigating child custody issues, the guiding principle for a family law court in Denton County, TX, is the child's best interest.

-The court considers several factors in this endeavor, which include:
+The court in Denton County considers several factors in this endeavor, which include:

-- The parents’ ability to agree, communicate and cooperate in matters relating to the child.
+- The parent can agree, communicate and cooperate in matters relating to the child.

-- The parents’ willingness to accept custody and any history of unwillingness to allow parenting time not based on substantiated abuse.
+- The parent's willingness to accept custody and any history of unwillingness to allow parenting time are not based on substantiated abuse.